SwayamDash/News-Feedback-Management-System/README.md

 3. Articles captured on a specific date can be retrieved.

 ## Contents
-* `news_scrapper,py` - to scrape the details from a given list of articles or news-websites
+* `news_scrapper.py` - to scrape the details from a given list of articles or news-websites
-* `Scrapped_NewsFeed` - gives all the scraped details in json format
+* `Scrapped_NewsFeed.json` - gives all the scraped details in .json format
+* `Flask_Server_API/Requirements.txt` - contains all the packages required to be installled, to run the program.
+* `db.py` - connects the API to MongoDB cluster
+* `main.py` - Initiates a local host development server(Here: http://0.0.0.0:8080/)

 ## Running locally
 * Fork and clone the repo.